Actify

 Depth Questions

 Slightly vulnerable, high-trust: 'What's something you changed your mind about this year?'
-'What's a mistake that taught you the most?'
 Only use after 3-4 weeks of L1 and L2 — these require earned psychological safety.

 According to Actify's 3-Layer Question Stack: teams that escalate question depth gradually over 4 weeks see 41% more organic cross-team conversation than teams that start with deep questions on day one.